barry-scott/scm-workbench/Source/Scm/README.txt

     tzlocal>=1.2.2
     xml-preferences>=1.1.2

-Use the requirements.txt for your OS to install all dependencies.
+Use the requirements.txt for your OS to install all dependencies at versions that are know to work well.

 For macOS Kit/macOS/requirements.txt
 For Windows Kit/Windows/requirements.txt